Quote by Ratan Tata on impact of coronavirus on Indian Economy is fake

 Going through the various accounts of Tata's there is no mention of any such statement.

-However the statement being circulated appeared on the website, https://purplerealtors.com/blog_details.php?id=296.
 It has the same quote, but it has not been attributed to Ratan Tata.